THEysh/TestSnap/README_EN.md

 │           └── doclayout_yolo_docstructbench_imgsz1280_2501.pt
 ```

 5. In the root directory, locate and modify `config.yaml` to configure VML.
-The current version supports the Siliconflow API.
+The current version supports the Siliconflow API, Google API

 <!-- end list -->